Portrayals of God in popular media: Different portrayals

 God has in fact been portrayed in movies ever since the days of silent cinema, in biblical epics, experimental films, everyday dramas, and comedies.
 A cantankerous animated God instructs King Arthur and his knights with their mission in the 1975 comedy Monty Python and the Holy Grail.
 Robert Mitchum portrayed a cigar-smoking, American, God in Frédéric Fonteyne's 1992 comedy Les Sept péchés capitaux.
-A suicidal supreme being identified as "God Killing Himself" expires in an act of self-immolation in E. Elias Merhige's 1991 avant-garde feature Begotten.
-In Carlos Diegues' 2003 movie Deus é Brasileiro, God is a down-to-Earth character, exhausted from his labours, who is taking a rest in the north east of Brazil.
+A suicidal supreme being identified as "God Killing Himself" expires in an act of self-immolation in E. Elias Merhige's 1989 avant-garde feature Begotten.
+In Carlos Diegues' 2003 movie Deus é Brasileiro, God is a down-to-Earth character, exhausted from his labours, who is resting in the northeast of Brazil.

-God as a character is often mentioned or intervenes in the plot of the CW show Supernatural, and eventually served as the ultimate villain of the series.
+God as a character is often mentioned or intervenes in the plot of the CW show Supernatural, and eventually served as the series' ultimate villain.
 He seems as a loving, smart, serious, strategic, all-seeing, father, who observes events play out, but ignores them unless he absolutely needs to fix something.
-God has also been portrayed by actor Dennis Haysbert in the DC comics based show Lucifer (TV series) starting in 2020 and 2021.
+God has also been portrayed by actor Dennis Haysbert in the DC Comics-based show Lucifer starting in 2020 and 2021.

 Oblique portrayals

 One new portrayal of God was in the television series Joan of Arcadia.
 In that series, God is portrayed, in accordance with the programme's theme song (Joan Osborne's "One of Us"), as simply a proverbial "stranger on a bus".
-God is portrayed as taking on human form in a wide variety of shapes, from a piano tuner to a telephone repairman.
-Neuhaus characterizes this portrayal as an "unknowable but visible God, who sees and is seen and is among us always, in all kinds of forms, participating in our everyday life but not interfering with humanity's free will, and who nonetheless calls us into service".
+God is portrayed as taking on human form in various shapes, from a piano tuner to a telephone repairman.
+Neuhaus characterizes this portrayal as an "unknowable but visible God, who sees and is seen and is among us always, in all forms, participating in our everyday life but not interfering with humanity's free will, and who nonetheless calls us into service".
 This portrayal was criticized in the first series for being ecumenical, almost to the point of being secular.
-The creator of the series, Barbara Hall, set out how God would be portrayed in some directives to the series' writers, named the "Ten Commandments of Joan of Arcadia".
+The creator, Barbara Hall, set out how God would be portrayed in some directives to the series' writers, named the "Ten Commandments of Joan of Arcadia".

 Thus, in the words of Amber Tamblyn, Joan of Arcadia is "not religious, we're philosophical".
-Neuhaus deduces that this portrayal of God was in part motivated by the fact that Joan of Arcadia is a television show, a product, that has to appeal to a broad a range of viewers.
-Thus God, as portrayed in the show, does not call for proselytisation.
+Neuhaus deduces that this portrayal of God was partly motivated by the fact that Joan of Arcadia is a television show, a product that has to appeal to a broad range of viewers.
+Thus, as portrayed in the show, God does not call for proselytisation.
 Similarly, the portrayal of God is prepared to poke fun at Christian doctrine.
 Further, Joan of Arcadia's God spurns the supernatural.

-A more oblique portrayal of God occurs in the television series Wonderfalls, where God appears not as a person, but as a series of inanimate objects, that lead the protagonist of the series to perform good works in other people's lives.
+A more oblique portrayal of God occurs in the television series Wonderfalls, where God appears not as a person but as a series of inanimate objects that lead the series's protagonist to perform good works in other people's lives.
 The word "God" is never mentioned in the show in relation to these encounters.